tomcat crashes frequently

 I attempted to stop the frequent crashing by increasing the allocated memory in tomcat from 2GB to 4GB, but it crashed a couple days after the change, so I restored the 2GB setting.

-#1 Updated by Michael Lee over 10 years ago
+#1 Updated by Michael Lee about 11 years ago

 Nick is correct that this is a problem.
 I was hoping it was the old system that was causing this.
 However, it appears not to be the case.